Skip navigation

 Parental leave for the purposes of this procedure will mean an unbroken period of paid or unpaid parental leave following the birth or placement of a child.
 For the purposes of defining unbroken leave, they may include other leave types such as annual or long service leave.

-Partner leave (supporting) defined as Partner Leave in the Enterprise Agreement means a flexible type of leave taken by the partner of a birth mother, where the birth mother is the primary care giver, or one of two adoptive parents, permanent foster carers or legal guardians of a child; where the recipient of the leave is not the primary care giver.
+Partner leave means leave taken by the partner of a birth parent, or one of two adoptive parents, permanent foster carers or legal guardians of a child.

 Primary care giver means the child's parent who has the dedicated responsibility for the day-to-day care of the child.
 For the purposes of this procedure, the primary care giver role cannot be undertaken simultaneously by both parents.

-Partner includes a current or former husband, wife, de facto partner, or member of a couple.
+Partner includes a current or relevant former husband or wife, de facto partner or same sex partner.

 Procedure

-2. A staff member with 12 months' continuous service, who is not a casual staff member, shall be entitled to paid and unpaid parental leave in accordance with this procedure.
+1. A staff member, who is not a casual employee, shall be entitled to parental leave, partner leave and career re-entry assistance in accordance with this procedure.

-6. A staff member will be entitled to a maximum of 26 weeks paid Parental Leave, inclusive of birth-related Parental Leave, placement-related Parental Leave, Primary Care parental leave, and Supporting Partner Leave.
+3. A staff member will be entitled to a maximum of 26 weeks paid Parental Leave (or 52 weeks at half-pay), inclusive of birth-related parental leave, placement-related parental leave, primary care parental leave, and supporting partner leave.

-7. Where both parents are University staff members, the combined maximum entitlement of career re-entry assistance is 6 weeks.
+4. Where both parents are University staff members, the combined maximum entitlement of career re-entry assistance is six weeks.

-9. The Director, Human Resources may consider granting paid parental leave to casual employees with over 12 months service.
+6. The Chief People Officer may consider granting paid parental leave to casual employees with over 12 months service.

-10. The Director, Human Resources may consider granting paid parental leave to employees who have 12 months or more contribution the University community through a combination of employment and HDR research.
+7. The Chief People Officer may consider granting paid parental leave to employees who have 12 months or more contribution the University community through a combination of employment and HDR research.
+Requests should be made to parental.leave@anu.edu.au for consideration and approval.

-11. In addition to this procedure, further information is available on the parental and grandparent leave webpage.
+8. In addition to this procedure, further information and guidance is available on the families and carers webpage.

 2. A staff member who becomes pregnant is entitled to up to 52 weeks' parental leave as set out in the following table: